Drinks packages – do they save you money on a cruise?

 Update October 2016 – We have just got off the Independence of the Seas.
 Since September 7th, RCCL now only offer one Deluxe Drinks Package (the old Ultimate Package) now costing $55 which was the price of the Premium Package previously.
 This still suits us very well but does not suit our Dad’s and is not value for money for them.
 Much of the information below remains relevant and gives you an idea of drinks available and tips to check.

 We have also cruised with P&O, Cunard, Thomson and Celebrity.
-These prices below are from our cruise in February 2016 so please check current prices which may differ.
+These prices below are from our cruise in February 2016.

 There are non alcoholic and alcoholic drink packages available, so lets start with the non alcoholic.